Quantum Abacus

 PROCESS

-Design and Technical Ideation and Process
+Design + Technical Ideation and Process.

-Design and Technical Ideation and Process
+Design + Technical Ideation and Process.

 Our team began developing our concept through creating 3D renderings and low-fidelity paper prototypes.
 We also designed storyboards to outline the user interaction flow, which we iteratively refined and implemented into the final design.